-This Aperture area calculator helps you compute the aperture area of a lens.
-Try the calculator right now or keep on reading to learn about the aperture diameter, f-number, and the aperture area equation.
+This Aperture area calculator helps you to compute the aperture area of a lens.
+Try the calculator right now, or keep reading to learn about the aperture diameter, f-number, and the aperture area equation.

 Aperture diameter and f-number

-Aperture is a hole, or an opening, in an optical system through which the light enters.
-The larger the aperture, the more light can come.
-In the same time, the light is less collimated.
+An aperture is a hole, or an opening, in an optical system through which the light enters.
+The larger the aperture, the more light can enter.
+At the same time, the light is less collimated.
 Smaller aperture results in more collimated light entering at the cost of lower intensity.
-If you want to learn about different ways of measuring light intensity check the lumen calculator.
+If you want to learn about different ways of measuring light intensity, check the lumen calculator.
 The aperture diameter is just the diameter of the opening.

 The other characteristics of an optical system, such as a lens, are the f-number and the focal length.
-The focal length is a distance over which the initially collimated light rays are brought to a focus.
+The focal length is the distance over which the initially collimated light rays are brought to focus.
 The larger the focal length, the more distant objects can be seen sharply.
-You can check the thin lens equation or lens-maker equation calculators to check how to compute the focal length of a lens.
+You can check the thin lens equation or lens-maker equation calculators to study how to compute the focal length of a lens.

 n is simply a ratio of the focal length